wolberine/docs/markdown/reference/dash/sdk.md

 #### .connect()

-Connect to Wifi
+Connect to Wifi.
+This will also broadcast the `wifi.connected` event.

 **Parameters:** None

 #### .disconnect()

-Disconnect from an active Wifi connection
+Disconnect from an active Wifi connection.
+This will also broadcast the `wifi.disconnected` event.

 **Parameters:** None